Responsible Travel Policy

 We endeavor to preserve and enhance the environments in which we operate and work with all relevant local bodies and authorities to help preserve or improve the environment and deliver a long-term benefit for the host community.

-We attempt to reduce the use of single use plastic water bottles by providing water bottles and actively encourage our customers to use them.
+We attempt to reduce the use of single-use plastic water bottles by providing water bottles and actively encouraging our customers to use them.

 Economic Responsibility